The information contained in this page is designed to help you with the recovery from your fire incident.

 Availability of Fire Reports…

 Fire reports are made available to you after the building is released by the fire department and the investigation into the cause is complete.
-The cost is $5 and reports may be picked-up at Fire Department Headquarters, currently located in North Charleston City Hall at 2500 City Hall Lane. (off Mall Drive in front of the movie theater).
+The reports may be picked-up at Fire Department Headquarters, currently located in North Charleston City Hall at 2500 City Hall Lane.
 Reports usually take three to five business days to complete are are available after that time.
 Please contact FD Headquarters at (843) 740-2616 to ensure your report is ready for pick-up.

 When can I go home?